ray-project/ray/doc/source/ray-core/tasks/scheduling.rst

 Locality-Aware Scheduling
 -------------------------
-By default, Ray prefers available nodes that have large task arguments locally to avoid transferring data over the network.
+By default, Ray prefers available nodes that have large task arguments local to avoid transferring data over the network.
 If there are multiple large task arguments, the node with most object bytes local is preferred.
 This takes precedence over the ``"DEFAULT"`` scheduling strategy,